Creating Cron tasks

 This task was triggered at 2023-09-25 19:12:00

-The Tilebox Console offers a convenient way to inspect all the recurrent tasks that are registered to run on a schedule.
+The Tilebox Console provides a straightforward way to inspect all registered Cron tasks.

-You can use the console to view, edit, and delete the cron tasks that are registered.
+Use the console to view, edit, and delete the registered Cron tasks.

 from tilebox.workflows import Client